ken-power/SelfDrivingCarND-PathPlanning/README.md

 There are also other methods we could use.
 For example, Bezier curve fitting with control points, or spline fitting, which guarantees that the generated function passes through every point.

+## Sensor Fusion

+It is important that the car does not crash into any of the other vehicles on the road, all of which are moving at different speeds around the speed limit and can change lanes.

+The `sensor_fusion` variable contains all the information about the cars on the right-hand side of the road.

+The data format for each car is: `[ id, x, y, vx, vy, s, d]`.
+* The `id` is a unique identifier for that car.
+* The `x, y` values are in global map coordinates.
+* The `vx, vy` values are the velocity components, also in reference to the global map.
+* Finally `s` and `d` are the Frenet coordinates for that car.

+The `vx, vy` values can be useful for predicting where the cars will be in the future.
+For instance, if you were to assume that the tracked car kept moving along the road, then its future predicted Frenet `s` value will be its current `s` value plus its (transformed) total velocity (m/s) multiplied by the time elapsed into the future (s).

+## Changing Lanes

+The last consideration is how to create paths that can smoothly changes lanes.
+Any time the ego vehicle approaches a car in front of it that is moving slower than the speed limit, the ego vehicle should consider changing lanes.

+The car should only change lanes if such a change would be safe, and also if the lane change would help it move through the flow of traffic better.

+For safety, a lane change path should optimize the distance away from other traffic.
+For comfort, a lane change path should also result in low acceleration and jerk.
+The acceleration and jerk part can be solved from linear equations for `s` and `d` functions.
+Examples of this can be found in "Quintic Polynomial Solver" and "Polynomial Trajectory".

+The `Eigen-3.3` library can solve such linear equations.
+The `getXY` helper function can transform `(s,d)` points to `(x,y)` points for the returned path.

 # Building and running the project